-It is important to make it to the appointment (or provide a good reason if you are unable to); otherwise your claim may not be proceeded with.
+It is important to make it to the appointment (or provide a good reason if you are unable to in advance if possible); otherwise your claim may not be proceeded with.
 After the consultation, the health professional will then send a report to the decision maker.